 Eating raw pork and raw beef is common in Germany, but mett also can be cooked.
 It should be handled like any spiced, bulk sausage meat bought in the store.
 It can be mixed with other meats and baked into meatballs, meatloaf, or sausage patties.

 Making Mett in America

-For Americans who attempt any raw pork recipe at home, it is wise to consult the Centers for Disease Control and Prevention for a description of trichinosis and the symptoms of an infection.
+For Americans who attempt any raw pork recipe at home, be aware that the Centers for Disease Control and Prevention advises against the consumption of raw pork.

 - 2.2 pounds (1 kilograms) ground pork